ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-asia.md

 > [!primary]
 >
-> If your website does not display properly after this, please refer to the OVHcloud web hosting guides in the [Troubleshooting](https://docs.ovh.com/asia/en/hosting/) section.
+> If your website does not display properly, please refer to the OVHcloud web hosting guides in the [Troubleshooting](https://docs.ovh.com/asia/en/hosting/) section.
 >

 ### Access the administrator interface